Since China’s invasion of their country in 1950, Tibetans have never stopped resisting the occupation and the destruction of their way of life.

 Since 2009, some Tibetans have taken far more drastic action, setting themselves on fire in protest against Chinese rule.

-The self-immolation protests peaked in 2012 when more than 80 took place, but they continue today.
-More than 135 individual Tibetans – students, teachers, mothers, even children – have now self-immolated.
+These protests peaked in 2012 when more than 80 took place, but they continue today.
+More than 135 Tibetans – students, teachers, mothers, even children – have now self-immolated.

 How do Tibetans share protest news?